pndang/pndang.github.io/experience.md

 Organization website: [Biokind Analytics](https://www.biokind.org/)

 - Manage organizational leadership, budget, marketing, outreach, and recruitment activities
-- Collaborate with local healthcare non-profits throughout San Diego to discuss potential avenues for data science to improve operational efficiency, impact, and profitability
+- Collaborate with local healthcare non-profits throughout San Diego to discuss potential avenues for data science to improve insights generation, operational efficiency, impact, outreach, client satisfaction, return on investment, and data systems and use case designs
-- Oversee and participate in student data science projects to ensure quality, timely delivery, and meet clients' expectations; facilitating opportunities for students to apply academic knowledge in impactful, real-world scenarios
+- Oversee and participate in student data science projects to ensure quality, timely delivery, and meeting clients' expectations; facilitating opportunities for students to apply academic training in impactful, real-world scenarios
-- Collaborate with clients to analyze complex operational/financial datasets in identifying key metrics and actionable insights, leading to improved client understanding of programs, initiatives, and research grants performance
+- Collaborate with clients to analyze complex operational/financial datasets in identifying key metrics and actionable insights, leading to improved client understanding of programs, initiatives, research grants performance, and furthered clients mission as data-driven organizations
 - Organize discussions and meetings with university teaching faculty, department advisors, and non-profit representatives
 - Communicate opportunities in public health and data science, including informational and engagement events, to chapter members